DDtKey/protect-endpoints/rocket-grants/README.md

 <br/>

-Here is an example using the `ty` and `secure` attributes.
+Here is an example using the `ty` and `expr` attributes.
 But these are independent features.

-`secure` allows you to include some checks in the macro based on function params.
+`expr` allows you to include some checks in the macro based on function params.

 `ty` allows you to use a custom type for the authority (then the fairing needs to be configured).
 Take a look at an [enum-role example](../examples/enum-role/src/main.rs)